 Anyone can develop problems with their sight, but some groups of people may be at a higher risk.
-This includes those aged 40 and over who have a family history of glaucoma and those aged 60 or over.
-If you fall into these categories it’s worth speaking to your optometrist to find out how often you will need an eye test.
+This includes ages before 8, 40 and over who have a family history of glaucoma and those aged 60 or over.
+If you fall into these categories it’s worth speaking to your optometrist to find out how often you will need an eye exam.

 Halos are bright circles that appear around light.
 In some cases it may just mean that you are particularly sensitive to the halo/ora that a lot of people see at night.
 However, in an aging eye there are other causes, which can include cataracts and some corneal conditions, so it’s worth getting this checked out.